JuliaStats/Distances.jl/README.md

 The implementation has been carefully optimized based on benchmarks.
 The Julia scripts ``test/bench_colwise.jl`` and ``test/bench_pairwise.jl`` run the benchmarks on a variety of distances, respectively under column-wise and pairwise settings.

-Here are the benchmarks that I obtained on Mac OS X 10.8 with Intel Core i7 2.6 GHz.
+Here are benchmarks obtained on Linux with Intel Core i7-4770K 3.5 GHz.

 #### Column-wise benchmark